JumpyJacko/resentral-react-cordova/README.md

 3. Run `npm run build` in the root directory
 4. Copy the `build/` folder's components to `cordova/www` and replacing what is needed to be replaced
+5. Run `cordova prepare` in the `cordova/` directory
-5. Run `cordova platform add android`
+6. Run `cordova platform add android` in the `cordova/` directory
-6. Run `cordova build android`
+7. Run `cordova build android` in the `cordova/` directory
-7. Installing the apk in the directory which is output from the `build` command
+8. Installing the apk in the directory which is output from the `build` command